-The brain then follows along at this frequency and produces brainwaves of the same frequency.
+The effect is caused by the brain combining the two sounds and producing a third perceived frequency that is the difference between the two.
+The brain then follows along at the new perceived frequency and produces brainwaves of the same frequency.

-This theory is known as ‘Frequency Following Response' (FFR); a naturally occurring science that happens in the human brain.
+This theory is known as ‘Frequency Following Response' (FFR)

-In this article, we'll step back in time and look at some primitive forms of brainwave entrainment and music therapy.
-We will also learn how binaural beats were discovered, how they work, and the scientific evidence for their effectiveness.
+In this article, we'll explore the primitive forms of brainwave entrainment and music therapy, and then look at how binaural beats were discovered, how they work, and the scientific evidence for their effectiveness.

-Although the creation of binaural beats music has only been possible through technological advancement in the last 100 or so years, the use of this type of sound therapy dates back thousands of years.
+The creation of binaural beats music has only been possible with technological advancements in the past 100 years, but the use of this sound therapy dates back thousands of years.

-Ancient cultures were aware of how the brain could be entrained through sound repetition long before modern science was able to prove the process.
+Ancient cultures were aware of the brain's ability to be entrained through sound repetition, long before modern science could verify the process

 History notes many examples of music used as medicine and therapy: